predsci/PROF/mkdocs/docs/advanced.md

 ## 3. Creating a Mixed (Mechanistic and Statistical) Forecast

 Currently this advanced option is available only when using PROF from the command line.
-You can download an example script that demonstrates this capability from the link below.
+You can download an example script that demonstrates this capability from the link below:

 [Download the example mixed-forecast script](files/example_mixed_forecast.R)